mperham/blog/_posts/2015-07-16-sidekiq-and-upstart.md

 end
 {% endhighlight %}

+Note that `workers` does not support reload since it doesn't map to a single process so we have to use that pgrep hack.

-You can also use Upstart's `reload` command to do the same:
+You can use Upstart's `reload` command to quiet a specific instance:

 {%highlight ruby %}
 $ reload sidekiq index=X
 {% endhighlight %}

-Note that `workers` does not support reload since it doesn't map to a single process so we have to use that pgrep hack.

 ### Restarting Sidekiq